scbao/pysonic/README.md

 # Description

+## Context

+Low-Intensity Focused Ultrasound Stimulation (LIFUS) is emerging as a promising technology for noninvasive brain stimulation, but many questions remain regarding its mechanisms of action as well as optimal stimulation parameters.

+One candidate mechanism is that of *intramembrane cavitation*, in which LIFUS induces high-frequency mechanical deflections of the neural membrane to generate depolarizing currents and trigger action potentials.
+This phernomenon is decribed mathematically by a *Neuronal Intramembrane Cavitation Excitation (NICE)* model [1-3], whose predictions of cell-type-specific LIFUS responses corroborate a wide range of experimental results on LIFUS-evoked brain activity.
+However, the NICE model is conceptually complex and  tedious to simulate, thereby limiting its adoption by the community.

+To adress these limitations, we recently developed the *multiScale Optimized Intramembrane Cavitation (SONIC)* model [4], a computationally efficient variant of the NICE model that also defines a more intuititve frame of interpretation for LIFUS-evoked responses.

-`PySONIC` is a Python implementation of the **multi-Scale Optimized Neuronal Intramembrane Cavitation (SONIC) model [1]**, a computationally efficient and interpretable model of neuronal intramembrane cavitation.
-It allows to simulate the responses of various neuron types to ultrasonic (and electrical) stimuli.
+The `PySONIC` package is a Python implementation of the SONIC model, allowing to simulate the responses of various neuron types to ultrasonic (and electrical) stimuli.

 ## Content of repository